-• These include:
+- These include:

-refusing medical treatments that you need to live,
+- · refusing medical treatments that you need to live,

-· abortion,
+- abortion,

-restraint,
+- · restraint,

-experimental medical treatments,
+- · experimental medical treatments,

-forcing you to take medications,
+- · forcing you to take medications,

-using pain or unpleasant things to try and change the person's behavior, making parenting decisions for a person with a disability who has children, or buying or selling the person with a disability's house.
+- using pain or unpleasant things to try and change the person's behavior,

+- making parenting decisions for a person with a disability who has children,

+- or buying or selling the person with a disability's house.

-• A Representation Agreement with Broader Powers lets the Representative make more decisions.
+A Representation Agreement with Broader Powers lets the Representative make more decisions.

-- But even in that case, a

-Representative can't consent to

-things like:

-- taking away the ability to have children (unless it's medically necessary)

-- or suicide with medical help.

-If a person with a disability signs a Representation Agreement, they have legal capacity.

-Legal capacity means you can make decisions without your Representative.

-A person with a disability can stop or change a Representation Agreement any time.
+- But even in that case, a Representative can't consent to things like: - taking away the ability to have children (unless it's medically necessary) - or suicide with medical help. - If a person with a disability signs a Representation Agreement, they have legal capacity. - Legal capacity means you can make decisions without your Representative. - A person with a disability can stop or change a Representation Agreement any time.

-- Even without a Representation

-Agreement, you can get some kinds

-of help from your friends and family.
+Even without a Representation Agreement, you can get some kinds of help from your friends and family.

-- They can remind you to do things you have to do, help you understand your choices, and come with you to the bank or doctor's office.

-Without a Representation

-Agreement, they cannot always

-do things like talk to your bank or your doctor when you can't talk to them yourself.

-Some Representation Agreements allow a Representative control over money.

-- You can take these special steps to make sure your Representative does not take advantage of you: - You name a spouse as your Representative; - You name a group who serves as Representatives.
-The group must all agree before it can spend your money.

-You name a monitor.
+- They can remind you to do things you have to do, help you understand your choices, and come with you to the bank or doctor's office. - Without a Representation Agreement, they cannot always do things like talk to your bank or your doctor when you can't talk to them yourself. - Some Representation Agreements allow a Representative control over money. - Special steps make sure the person with the disability is not taken advantage of: - You name a spouse as your Representative; - You name a group who serves as Representatives.
+The group must all agree before it can spend your money. - You name a monitor.
 The monitor make sure the representatives follow your wishes.